Spoek Mathambo

-Nthato Mokgata (born 14 May 1985), known by his stage name Spoek Mathambo, is a South African artist, producer, singer-songwriter and rapper.
+Nthato Monde James Mokgata (born 14 May 1985), known by his stage name Spoek Mathambo, is a South African artist, producer, singer-songwriter and rapper.
 Mathambo rose to fame in the late 2000s with his fusion of a wide array of musical influences.
 He is known for coining the term ‘Township Tech’, to describe his sound.

 Early life

 Mathambo hails from the township Rockville in Soweto, a township at the outskirts of Johannesburg.
 The trombonist Jonas Gwangwa is his uncle.
 Born in 1985, Mathambo grew up during the state of emergency in the final years of Apartheid.
 In the mid 1990s his family moved to Sandown an affluent suburb in Sandton, north of Johannesburg, where Mathambo attended St John's College, Johannesburg.

 As a teenager Mathambo showed an interest in creative writing and music, both of which he kept practicing while first studying medicine at the University of Cape Town and later studying graphic design.
 In Cape Town he became immersed in the local rap and electronic music scene where he gave his first gigs.
 Here, he also began to collaborate with Waddy Jones (later Die Antwoord), producer Simon Ringrose (known as SiBot) and Markus Wormstorm.

 The name Spoek Mathambo is derived from the South African sit-com Emzini Wezinsizwa which Mokgata liked to watch as a child.
 'Spoek' translates as ghost in Afrikaans, 'Mathambo' as bones or skeleton in isiZulu.
 Together, the name translates as something like 'Ghost of Bones' or 'Ghost Skeleton'.